Virginia

 Early Voting

 Voters should check with their local registrar's office for details on early voting opportunities in their locality, including in person, by mail, and drop boxes.
-Same-day registration also is available.
+Same-day voter registration is also available.

-All voters are eligible for absentee voting either in-person or by mail for 45 days before the election.
+All registered Virginia voters are eligible for absentee voting either in-person or by mail 45 days before the election.
 You can request mail ballots be sent to you permanently.
-Note: a witness signature is required on all mail-in/drop-box absentee ballot envelopes.
+Absentee ballot envelopes submitted by mail or drop box no longer require a witness signature.
+Instead, voters must include their birthdate and the last four digits of their social security number.
+For more information about absentee voting, please review the Absentee Voting Process for Virginia.

 Election Dates